Victor-430/Victor-430/README.md

-- 👋 Hi, I’m @Victor-430
+- 👋 Hi, I’m Oyeleke Victor Oluwatobi

-- 👀 I’m interested in Frontend development
+- 👀 A Frontend developer.
+I build responsive and user-friendly web applications using React,Tailwind ,JavaScript, Typescript.I also focus on creating high-performance websites.

-- 🌱 I’m currently learning Frontend development
+🌱 My tech Stack are: React, JavaScript, Typescript, Tailwind.

-- 💞️ I’m looking to collaborate on a frontend project
+💞️ I’m looking to collaborate on a frontend project

 - 📫 How to reach me (oluwatobivictor430@gmail.com)

 <!---